-They capture a wider range of frequencies and are great for quiet sounds.
+They capture a more comprehensive range of frequencies and are great for quiet sounds.
 They’re sensitive and accurate.

-Pricewise, they run a little on the higher side compared to dynamic mics.
-They’re also not as durable, and don’t perform well in very loud environments.
+Pricewise, they run slightly on the higher side compared to dynamic mics.
+They’re also not as durable and don’t perform well in very loud environments.
 This is the microphone you’d want to record Billie Eilish with.

-Omnidirectional mics are great for when you want to pick up the sound of the room where you’re playing.
+- Omnidirectional – great for when you want to pick up the sound of the room where you’re playing.

 But since your goal is to record your acoustic guitar, you’ll also want to take diaphragm size into account.

 These types of mic will often be accompanied with “Large Diaphragm” or “Small Diaphragm” within the title – denoting quite simply the size of the microphone’s key recording component.

 The diaphragm essentially reacts to the vibrations created by any given sound source and creates an electrical signal which is then captured in a DAW or any other given recording technology.
 So the size of the diaphragm is considerably important when deciding which is best for the application.